Unramified two-dimensional Langlands correspondence: Unramified Langlands correspondence for two-dimensional local fields

 Taking into account the map $ GL_{2n} (K) \to GL_{2n} (K) / \CCC_m $, we consider $ \tilde{f} = (f, \theta) $, where $ f $ is a map from the set $ GL_{2n} (K) $ to objects of the category $ \Vect_{\dc}^{\rm fin} $, and $ \theta = \{\theta_{p, x} \} $ ($ p \in P $, $ x \in GL_ {2n} ( K) $) defines the structure of a $ P $-equivariant object on $ f $ under the action of the group $ P $ by formula~\eqref{catde}.
 Then, by definition, we put $ \sigma (g) (m, (f, \theta)) = (l, (g (f), g (\theta))) $, where $ g (\{\theta_{ p, x} \}) = \{\theta_{p, xg} \} $, $ g (f) (x) = f (xg) $ for any $ x \in GL_{2n} (K) $, and an integer $ l \ge 0 $ is the smallest non-negative integer with the property $ g \CCC_m g^{-1} \supset \CCC_l $.
 (The existence of such an integer $ l $ follows, for example, from the Cartan decomposition of the group $ GL_{2n} (K) $ over the discrete valuation field $ K $.)
 Here the map $ g (f) $ can be regarded as a well-defined map from the set $ GL_{2n} (K) / \CCC_l $ to objects of the category $ \Vect_{\dc}^{\rm fin} $, and $ g (\theta) $ defines the structure of a $ P $-equivariant object on $ g (f) $.
 Evidently, an action of the functor $ \sigma (g) $ on the morphisms of the category $ \VV_{a_1, \ldots, a_n} $ is also defined.
 It is clear that we obtained the well-defined action $ \sigma $ of the group $ GL_{2n} (K) $ on the category $ \VV_{a_1, \ldots, a_n} $.

-From definition~\ref{glad} and from the construction of the category $ \VV_{a_1, \ldots, a_n} $ as a $ 2 $-inductive limit it follows at once that the action $ \sigma $ is smooth.
+It follows at once from definition~\ref{glad} and from the construction of the category $ \VV_{a_1, \ldots, a_n} $ as a $ 2 $-inductive limit that the action $ \sigma $ is smooth.
 (For any $ m \ge 0 $ the group $ \CCC_m $ acts identically on the category $ (\VV_m)^ P $.
 Therefore on any object of this category there is always the $ \CCC_m $-equivariant structure given by the identity morphisms.)
 Thus we have proved assertion~\ref{st1} of the theorem.